diyscif/diyscif/scif-thesis.md

 Class 50 listed in the IC Tech Spec‐for ICD/ICS 705 as an enhanced rating for areas that provide for amplified conversations [@ics-705-ts, p.
 66].
-We use this as a general minimum measure, because the IC Tech Spec is geared towards military and other government facilties that provide a large measure of Security in Depth (SID), meaning that only semi-trusted personnel ever get within earshot of the SCIF.
-Security in Depth is a "multilayered approach, which effectively employs human and other physical security measures (like fences, walls, and guarded entry gates) throughout the installation or facility to create a layered defense against potential threats" [@navfac, p.
+We use this as a general minimum measure, because the IC Tech Spec is geared towards military and other government facilities that provide a large measure of Security in Depth (SID), meaning that only semi-trusted personnel ever get within earshot of the SCIF.
+Security in Depth is a "multi-layered approach, which effectively employs human and other physical security measures (like fences, walls, and guarded entry gates) throughout the installation or facility to create a layered defense against potential threats" [@navfac, p.
 20].
 Additionally, SID increases the probability of detection of nefarious activity because of continuous friendly-forces presence [@ics-705-ts, p.
 3].
 These conditions cannot be guaranteed for all locations, especially in the corporate realm, so the goal is to compensate reduced SID with a higher degree of sound insulation.
 When possible, $R'_w$ = 53 dB should be exceeded.

 $R'_w$ represents the resulting sound insulation between two rooms, taking into account all sound transmission paths [@tichelmann2000, p.
 26].
 This explicitly includes not only transmission through dividing components, but also so-called "flank transmission" over adjoining building components.
 In this phenomenon, sound waves cause vibrations in flanking walls and then linearly travel through them into the other room [@moeser2009, p.
-254]. $R'_w$ is a cummulative value calculated on the basis of the weighted sound reduction index of each component's $R_w$ [@tichelmann2000, p.
+254]. $R'_w$ is a cumulative value calculated on the basis of the weighted sound reduction index of each component's $R_w$ [@tichelmann2000, p.
 34].